JohnnyHogenbirk/anti_framework_framework/README.md

 ![p7](https://www.johnnyhogenbirk.nl/items/aff/images/p7.jpg)

 The last map: the map view.
 You find three typical view maps in this map: fonts, images and javascript.
-The map javacript contains two maps: Javascript witch is needed at the start of the application (step 2, so the map is called ‘start’) and Javascript needed in the next steps, stored in the map ‘operation’.
+The map javacript contains two maps: Javascript which is needed at the start of the application (step 2, so the map is called ‘start’) and Javascript needed in the next steps, stored in the map ‘operation’.

 There is one special map: views.
 It contains like text files (in csv-structure) that describe the views.
 I will talk you through later (in ‘generation’).